tnear/linux/environment_variables.md

 ```

 ## Creation
-Creating variables requires the

 ### Temporary (current session only)
 ```bash
 export VAR_NAME="value"
 ```

 ### Permanent
-This should use the `.zshenv` file for env vars.
+This should use the `.zshenv` file for environment variables.
 ```bash
 $ echo 'export MY_VAR=1234' >> ~/.zshenv
 ```